pwn-padawan/pwn-padawan.github.io/src/rop/callme.md

 ## Description
 This is the third of the ROP Emporium challenges. [callme](https://ropemporium.com/challenge/split.html)

-Chain calls to multiple imported methods with specific arguments and see how the differences between 64 & 32 bit calling conventions affect your ROP chain.
+"Chain calls to multiple imported methods with specific arguments and see how the differences between 64 & 32 bit calling conventions affect your ROP chain."

 Let's inspect the binary
 ```